 1 Executive Summary This Certification Report states the outcome of the Common Criteria security evaluation of the NXP SmartePP on P71, version 03 00 00 10.
 The developer of the NXP SmartePP on P71, version 03 00 00 10 is NXP Semiconductors Germany GmbH located in Hamburg, Germany and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.
+The TOE is the NXP Smart ePP on P71 Secure Element.
+It implements a native operating system and an application compliant with ICAO specifications referenced in the [ST].
+The TOE supports the advanced security methods Basic Access Control (BAC) and Active Authentication, and this certification applies to the BAC configuration with or without Active Authentication.
 The TOE is a composite TOE based upon the underlying P71 platform with its Crypto Library and Software Library.
-It is the integrated circuit chip of the machine readable travel document (MRTD chip), loaded with a the native Card Operating System, smart_ePP, programmed with the Logical Data Structure (LDS) providing Extended Access Control (EAC) and optional features Supplemental Access Control (SAC) and Chip Authentication defined by BSI Technical Guideline TR-03110 documents referenced in the [ST].
 The TOE has been evaluated by Riscure B.V. located in Delft, The Netherlands.
 The evaluation was completed on 16 April 2021 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].
 The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the NXP SmartePP on P71, version 03 00 00 10, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
 Consumers of the NXP SmartePP on P71, version 03 00 00 10 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
-The results documented in the evaluation technical report [ETR]1 for this product provides sufficient evidence that the TOE meets the EAL5 augmented (EAL5+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with ALC_DVS.2 (Sufficiency of security measures), ALC_FLR.1 (Basic flaw remediation) and AVA_VAN.5 (Advanced methodical vulnerability analysis).
+The results documented in the evaluation technical report [ETR]1 for this product provides sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
+This assurance level is augmented with ALC_DVS.2 (Sufficiency of security measures) and ALC_FLR.1 (Basic flaw remediation).
 The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 and [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, version 3.1 Revision 5 [CC] (Parts I, II and III).
 TÜV Rheinland Nederland B.V., as the NSCIB Certification Body, declares that the evaluation meets all the conditions for international recognition of Common Criteria Certificates and that the product will be listed on the NSCIB Certified Products list.
 It should be noted that the certification results only apply to the specific version of the product as evaluated.
 1 The Evaluation Technical Report contains information proprietary to the developer and/or the evaluator, and is not releasable for public review.